SamBrooksh/PathfinderEncounterTracker/README.md

         MeleeRanged: Set(Melee, Ranged)
         Range: Int (in feet)
         Type: Set(Bludgeoning, Piercing, Slashing)
-        DamageRoll: Roll - should be able to make it callable and give a result
+        DamageRoll: Object and Callable
+            Value: String - What to roll for the damage and the like
     AC: Int

 --------- Army Specific -----------